bujnlc8/omz-translator/README.md

 The `translator plugin` get the translation result from baidu translator.
 Support both chinese and english.

-To use it, add `translator` to the plugins array of your zshrc file:
+To use it, clone the repository into `~/.oh-my-zsh/plugins/`, add `translator` to the plugins array of your zshrc file:

 ```
 plugins=(... translator)